MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassignname.md

 ## -description

-The AcxFactoryCircuitInitAssignName function assigns a friendly name that will be used for the circuit initialization.
+The AcxFactoryCircuitInitAssignName function assigns a friendly name for the ACXFACTORYCIRCUIT.

 ## -parameters